 Duck on a Bike by David Shannon

 The rest of the animals on the farm think Duck is crazy to be riding around the farmyard on a bike.
 Those webbed feet weren't made for pedaling!
 But as soon as some local kids park their bikes by the barn, Duck's incredulous friends jump at the chance to give biking a whirl.
-Soon, there are all sorts of four-legged creatures lodged on tricycles, two-wheelers, even a bicycle-built-for two.
+Soon, there are all sorts of four-legged creatures lodged on tricycles, two-wheelers, and even a bicycle built for two.
 Vivid illustrations make this comical story about doing the impossible a very entertaining read-aloud.
+Use the teaching guide to extend learning with vocabulary activities, discussion questions, and classroom projects.

 Junie B. Jones Is Captain Field Day by Barbara Park

 The irrepressible Junie B. Jones thinks she has kindergarten field day all figured out.
 She's determined to captain Room 9 to victory over Room 8.
-There's one big problem though—Room 9 is on a losing streak and Junie B. is partly to blame.
+There's one big problem though — Room 9 is on a losing streak, and Junie B. is partly to blame.
 As much as her teacher says the day is about having fun (not winning and losing), the kids in Room 9 feel dejected.
 Their last chance is the pull-up contest which pits Strong Frankie from Room 8 against William, the seemingly weakest link in Room 9.
-Consider using this adaptable Junie B. Lesson Plan with Captain Field Day as well as other books in the popular series.
+Consider using this adaptable Junie B. Jones Lesson Plan with Captain Field Day as well as other books in the popular series.

 Players in Pigtails by Shana Corey